PirateforFreedom/TypeAgent/README.md

 ## Comments

+- If you are interested in the project ,you can make a issue, i am working on that .......
 - Our codebase for the TypeAgent builds heavily on [MemGPT codebase](https://github.com/cpacker/MemGPT?tab=readme-ov-file) Thanks for open-sourcing! ,Our code will be open soon.....